glasspage/UnitySync/README.md

 UnitySync is a real-time collaboration add-on for **Unity Editor 2021.3+**.
 It lets multiple people work in the same Unity project at the same time with live scene editing, project-file synchronization, shared Scene view presence, spectating, and host-authoritative conflict ordering.

 > [!IMPORTANT]
-> UnitySync directly changes scenes and project files while a session is active.
-It creates local scene backups before sessions, but using source control or another project backup is still strongly recommended.
+> UnitySync directly changes scenes and project files while a session is active.\
+> It creates local scene backups before sessions, but using source control or another project backup is still recommended.

 ## Features